Writing: A Life

 “Writing: A Life” broadens our students’—all students, not only those in Creative Writing and English—exposure to exciting, vibrant artists and allows them to make connections that will serve them as professionals and as practitioners of their craft, as well as understand the way the arts intersect across all disciplines.

-LVC will welcome two visiting writers to campus this spring.
+LVC will welcome two visiting writers to campus this fall.
 Their public readings will take place either via Zoom or in person and will be available free to the campus community and the public.
 Copies of the writers’ books will be available for purchase and signing at the readings.

 Outcomes and Reviews